ErnieTech101/WSJT-ADIF-Log-Visualizer/README.md

 - Ensure web server is running - it starts when you run `python start_servers.py`
 - Check browser console for errors (F12) - Maybe you're blocking OpenStreetMap?
 - Verify `config.json` is valid JSON.
 Be careful when you edit this file!
+- Clear out your browser's cache (F5) and reload the page

 ### Real-time Monitoring Not Working
 - Verify log file path in `config.json` - Normally the wsjtx_log.adi is in the same directory